tsanders-rh/kantra-ai/scripts/test-e2e-README.md

 ## What It Does

 Automates the complete workflow:
+1. ✅ Runs Konveyor analysis
-1. ✅ Creates a test branch
+2. ✅ Creates a test branch
-2. ✅ Runs Konveyor analysis
+3. ✅ **Choose workflow (Web UI or CLI)**
-3. ✅ Generates migration plan
+4. ✅ Generates migration plan
-4. ✅ **Opens web UI for approval and execution**
+5. ✅ Approval and execution (web or CLI)
-5. ✅ Shows results (commits, PRs, stats)
+6. ✅ Shows results (commits, PRs, stats)
-6. ✅ Cleanup options
+7. ✅ Cleanup options

 ## The Two Workflows

 ### Option 1: Web UI (Recommended) 🌐

 Everything in your browser:
+- Creates plan and launches browser automatically
 - Approve phases visually
 - Configure settings
 - Execute with live monitoring